12 Best Dance Movies of All Time

 4. Singing in the Rain (1954)

-This classic was a modest hit at the time of its release, but is now considered as one of the best films till date.
+This classic was a modest hit at the time of its release but is now considered as one of the best films to date.
 Directed by veteran Gene Kelly and Stanley Donen, ‘Singing in the Rain’ depicts 1920s Hollywood, which is caught in slow transition from silent films to “talkies”.
 With an ensemble cast, the masterpiece was a film ahead of its times which deftly amalgamated music, dance and narration.
 While ‘Top Hat’ (1935) started dance movies, ‘Singing in the Rain’ is credited in making them mainstream.
 The film was nominated with quite a number of awards, winning a few in the process.
-The film is a classic and a masterpiece which has over the years received the appreciation it deserved.
-And who can forget Don Lockwood’s (Gene Kelly) iconic “Singin’ in the Rain”.
+The film is a classic and a masterpiece that has, over the years, received the appreciation it deserved.
+And who can forget Don Lockwood’s (Gene Kelly) iconic “Singin’ in the Rain”?

 Read More: Best Voyeurism Movies of All Time